• Home

 Date: March 15, 2021

 When you’re ready to purchase a rug, how do you choose which size, shape, and style are right for you?
 Thinking about your rug placement on a room-by-room basis is one way to make the task of choosing a rug more manageable.
 Some room-specific factors, particularly room dimensions and furniture layout, will affect rug size and style choices.
-But other considerations, like anticipated foot traffic on your flooring, children’s and pets’ needs, and indoor-outdoor compatibility, will also play a role.
-This guide addresses each room’s considerations in more detail so you can make a confident choice in your next rug purchase and be ready to roll out your new rug the moment it arrives.
+But other considerations, like anticipated foot traffic, kid- and pet-friendliness, and indoor-outdoor compatibility, will also play a role.
+This guide addresses considerations for each room in more detail, so you can make a confident choice in your purchase and be ready to roll out your new rug the moment it arrives.

-Whether you are outfitting the living room of a brand new home or upgrading the design of your family room, a living room rug is a great investment.
-On a day-to-day basis, it will serve to protect carpets, soften the flooring for little ones and furry friends, and reduce echo in rooms with high ceilings and hard flooring.
-A living room rug can also be a crucial design element that adds color and texture to your room while visually tying furniture, lighting, and decor together into a cohesive aesthetic.
+Whether you are outfitting the living room of a brand-new home or upgrading the design of your family room, a living room rug is a great investment.
+On a day-to-day basis, it will soften the flooring for little ones and furry friends, add warmth and comfort underfoot, and reduce echo in rooms with high ceilings and hard surface flooring.
+A living room rug can also be a crucial design element that adds color and texture to your room while visually tying furniture, lighting, and décor together into a cohesive aesthetic.

 When choosing your living room rug, we recommend determining size, shape, and material needs first.
-Then, move on to style considerations like color, pattern, and thickness to narrow down your choices and find a rug that is quintessentially you!
+Then, move on to style considerations like color, pattern, and texture to narrow down your choices and find a rug that is perfect for your space.

-Depending on the size of your living room and your needs, you may want a large living room area rug that fills a majority of your floor space or a smaller living room accent rug that adds additional color and texture to a portion of the room.
+Depending on the size of your living room and your needs, you may want a large living room area rug that fills most of your floor space or a smaller living room accent rug that adds additional color and texture to a portion of the room.

 Rectangular or square rugs are the most popular living room rugs shapes because they create a neat foundation on which living room furniture can be arranged, and they are easy to scale to the dimensions of a typical rectangular room.
 Rectangle or square rug dimensions are expressed in length by width, such as 8 feet-by-10 feet (8’ x 10’).